pkosiec/botkube-docs/docs/features/commands.md

 Botkube can define multiple aliases for arbitrary commands.
 The aliases are replaced with the underlying command before executing it.
 Aliases can replace a single word or multiple ones.
 For example, you can define a `k` alias for `kubectl`, or `kgp` for `kubectl get pods`.

-Aliases work for all commands, including executor plugins and Botkube built-in ones.
-To learn more about how to configure Executors, see the [Executor](../self-hosted-configuration/executor/index.md) section.
+Aliases work for all commands, including [executor plugins](../plugins/index.md) and Botkube built-in ones.

 Aliases are defined globally for the whole Botkube installation.
-Once they are configured, read the [Aliases](../usage/executor/index.md#aliases) section in Usage document.

-### Botkube Cloud
+### Botkube Cloud configuration

 You can configure aliases in the Botkube Cloud dashboard.